 Michael P. Dowling, Immediate Past Chair

-Michael is an active outdoorsman, a former arborist and river guide, and a New York Yankees fan.
-He is inspired and motivated by sharing his love of nature and the outdoors with his five-year-old daughter, Theresa.
+Michael is an active outdoorsman and a former arborist and river guide.
+He is inspired and motivated in his conservation work by sharing his love of nature and the outdoors with his eight-year-old daughter, Theresa.

 Blair Calvert Fitzsimons